salrashid123/iap_identity_platform_backend_services/README.md

   < location: https://iap-portal.firebaseapp.com/?apiKey=AIzaS....
   ```

-  Try to access it thorugh login/broswer
+  Try to access it through a browser

   you should see an Identity login screen followed by a humble `hello from envoy`.